 When Piggy asks who's going to look after the littluns while everyone else is off hunting for the beast, Jack says, "Sucks to the littluns."

 On that charming note, they let the hunt begin.

 They decide to head for the tail end of the island, where the rocks make a sort of bridge that they call "the castle."

 Simon is doubtful that there's really a beast.
 He imagines "a picture of a human, at once heroic and sick."

 When they get to the rocks, Ralph declares that, since he's the chief, he'll look for the beast.

 Several heart-pounding moments later, he sees that Jack has followed him.

-They have a grand old time until Ralph realizes the signal fire has gone out again.
+The other boys start swarming into the rocks, having a grand old time, until Ralph realizes the signal fire has gone out again.